 When planning and conducting a sample collection session, the TA/SCA may want to collect a sufficient volume of blood or an additional urine sample to enable multiple types of analyses to be conducted simultaneously.
 For example, an ABP test may reveal abnormal variables that warrant immediate analysis of a urine and/or blood sample for Prohibited Substances or Methods.
-Also, should an Adverse Analytical Finding (AAF) be returned for a Prohibited Substance (e.g., EPOs) that was analyzed using an ABP blood sample, a B sample analysis could be requested.
-It is therefore strongly recommended to collect two tubes of blood when collecting blood for the ABP.
+Also, should an Adverse Analytical Finding (AAF) be returned for a Prohibited Substance (e.g., ERAs) that was analyzed using a blood ABP sample, a B sample analysis could be requested.
+It is therefore strongly recommended to collect two tubes of blood when collecting blood ABP samples.